crystal-lang/crystal-book/docs/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 foo 1, y: 10 # OK
 ```

-But even if a splat method argument has a name, arguments that follow it must be passed as named arguments:
+But even if a splat parameter has a name, parameters that follow it must be passed as named arguments:

 ```crystal
 # One or more positional argument allowed, y must be passed as a named argument